Decorating for the holidays? Stay safe with our top 10 tips

 - Follow the manufacturer’s directions for installing and using any electrical decorations, and always turn them off at night before you go to bed.

 - Dry Christmas trees and holiday lights are a dangerous combination.
-If you have lights on a live tree, ensure it is kept well-watered and not allowed to dry out, which creates a risk of fire.
+If you have lights on a live tree, ensure it is kept well-watered and not allowed to dry out, to avoid a fire hazard.